Watch Star Wars "A New Hope" on Mac

 Then simply press the return key and voila, the animation will begin to play.
 If you don’t have a device with MacOS, here’s a link to where you can see this animation in action on YouTube.

 Now you can sit back, grab some popcorn and enjoy this sweet Apple Easter egg.
-Do you enjoy these sorts of life hacks?
-You might enjoy these 5 clever life pro tips!
+Do you enjoy finding new, life pro tips?
+Then you might enjoy these 5 clever life pro tips!
 Have thoughts or questions about this article?
 Send me a Tweet!